steelThread/redisfs/README.md

 	#     encoding   - Optional file encoding.
 	#     deleteFile - Optional boolean to indicate whether the file file
 	#                  should be deleted after it is pumped into redis.
+    #     expire     - Optional Integer representing expiration sections
+    #                  for the key.
 	#   callback     - Recieves either an error as the first param
 	#                  or success hash that contains the key and reply
 	#                  as the second param.